 I wiped very gently once then moved on to the next section doing the same.

-Then I would take the washed and wrung out sponge (lots of sponge washing here) and wiped the previous section again.
+Then I would take the washed and wrung-out sponge (lots of sponge washing here) and wipe the previous section again.
 I found I needed to do it this way or the grout would be too wet and come out if I tried to wipe too soon.
 Letting it sit for a bit as I moved on let it harden ever so slightly.

 Still, you need to be mindful of this as you are wiping.
 But you also need to be just as mindful about removing the excess from the tiles so it doesn’t stick where you don’t want it.

-This is just a process of repeat.
+This is just a process of repetition.
 Wash, wring, wipe.

 Do this until you’ve removed most of the excess and then let it sit for a couple hours.

 Then come back and remove all the residual haze on the tiles.

 I let it dry for a couple days and then used the same sealer to seal everything again, including the newly applied grout.